Pearson-Higher-Ed/component-archetype/README.contribute.md

 It is recommended to use the [React Intl](https://github.com/yahoo/react-intl/wiki) library for internationalization.

-It is expected that applications will pass in translated text for dynamic and static content, and your component simply needs to render whatever is passed in.
+It is expected that applications will pass in translated text for dynamic and static content, and your component simply renders whatever is passed in.

 ### Publish to Pearson npm Registry